lucianodasilva/lincxx/README.md

 lincxx
 ======

-My take on a linq like syntax for C++11.
+My take on a simple linq like syntax for C++11.

+Sits on a single header and depends only on the stl.

-Allows a user to filter or conditionally visit any range based for compatible container.
+Allows a user to filter or conditionally visit any range based "for cycle" compatible container.
 Please refer to the example.cpp file for further details on possible use.